How do I assign my numbers?

 It is encoded in a GS1-128 barcode and is represented by the Application Identifier AI (00).

-If you have taken out a full membership with GS1 Australia, you can allocate an SSCC from your existing batch of numbers.
+If you have taken out a full membership with GS1 Australia, you can assign an SSCC from your existing batch of numbers.

 If you need more numbers, refer to the licence fee schedule for additional numbers.

-Read this guide to learn how to allocate an SSCC.
+Read this guide to learn how to assign an SSCC.

 Is GS1 the only organisation that can supply barcode numbers?